maelys-mcardle/snowflake/docs/high-level-assembly.md

 03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
                                 The value is stored in the BANK after the ENTER key is pressed.
 04     =        BANK1   BANK2   Copy BANK2 contents to BANK1.
-05   CLR        BANK            Clears contents of a BANK.
+05   DEL        BANK            Deletes all data associated with BANK.
 06   TYP        BANK1   BANK2   Stores the TYPE of BANK2 into BANK1.
 Corresponds to codes 11-15 below.
 ```